SiliconLabs/wiseconnect/examples/si91x_soc/sl_si91x_nvm3_common_flash/readme.md

 ## Loading Application on Simplicity Studio
-- With the product Si917 selected, navigate to the example projects by clicking on Example Projects & Demos in simplicity studio and click on to NVM3 Bare Metal Example application as shown below
+- With the product Si917 selected, navigate to the example projects by clicking on Example Projects & Demos in simplicity studio and click on tosl_si91x_nvm3_common_flash Example application as shown below

 ![Figure:](resources/readme/image508b.png)